MisterBasic/BetterConfig/README.md

 # BetterConfig
 BCFG (short for Better Configuration File-format...
 G) is a multi-purpose configuration format allows splitting up properties into sections.
 Each section will have it's own properties, and sections can inherit properties from other sections!

+## Why use this format?
+Why not INI, JSON or TOML?

+- JSON is probably the most obvious: It is NOT a configuration format.
+- INI is a terrible format.
+No data types, array nesting, or anything other than text.
+- TOML is suprising good, I didn't learn of it until after making this.
+The only problem is serialization, it cannot be serialized.
+BCFG can be serialized (it's just text, in fact the entire file can be one line long).
+- YAML is a standardized mess.
+You can find issues with YAML using Google.

+If you are coming from these formats, this format should be familar.
+The only difference is the symbols used.

 ```py
 [Settings]
 language = "English";